-Its time to get ready for Lent and over the rest of the week I will post links to my updated resource lists for Lent.
-However I must confess that as I started to work on these I found myself struggling a little.
-There are so many resources available for Lent – including MSA’s: Lenten devotional A Journey Into Wholeness, with a rich array of reflections and activities for the season, Lenten prayer cards that also provide a focus and free Lenten activity guide 40+ ideas for Lent and Easter
+Its time to get ready for Lent and over the rest of the week, I will post links to my updated resource lists for Lent.
+However, I must confess that as I started to work on these I found myself struggling a little.
+There are so many resources available for Lent – Lenten devotional A Journey Into Wholeness, with a rich array of reflections and activities for the season, Breath prayer cards that also provide a focus on breathing (or purchase the bundle!) and free Lenten activity guide 40+ ideas for Lent and Easter and Hungering for Life.
+We also have Lent/Easter Prayer cards!

 The place I suggest you start is with creating your own sacred space for Lent.

 So take some time to create your own sacred space for Lent.
-Here are some possibilities to prayerfully consider.
+Here are some possibilities to prayerfully consider as you spend this Lenten season at home.

 - Your dining room table.
 Eating meals is a holy time.
 Regardless of how busy you are in the week, make time for at least one meal to be shared with others.
 Believe me, you’ve got time.
 You’ve got to make time.
 And perhaps you can make this a time of reconciliation with those with whom you have been estranged.